V10 - Projector AIPTEK - Free user manual and instructions

 FCC Compliance Statement:

 This device complies with Part 15 of the FCC Rules.
-Operation is subjected to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

-FEDERAL COMMUNICATION COMMISSION U.S.A.This equipment has been tested and found to comply with limits for a Class B digital device, pursuant to Part 15 of the FCC rules.
+This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC rules.
 These limits

 are designed to provide reasonable protection against harmful interference in residential installations.
 This equipment generates, uses, and can radiate radio frequency energy, and if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.

 However, there is no guarantee that interference will not occur in a particular installation.
-If this equipment does cause interference to radio or television equipment reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:
+If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:

--Reorient or relocate the receiving antenna.
+- Reorient or relocate the receiving antenna.

--Move the equipment away from the receiver.
+- Move the equipment away from the receiver.

--Plug the equipment into an outlet on a circuit different from that to which the receiver is connected.
+- Plug the equipment into an outlet on a circuit different from that to which the receiver is connected.

 If the time arises to throw away your product, please recycle all the components possible.

-Batteries and rechargeable batteries are not to be disposed in your domestic waste!
+Batteries and rechargeable batteries are not to be disposed of in your domestic waste!
 Please recycle them at your local recycling point.

 Together we can help to protect the environment.